How to Manage Your Children's Use of Technology

 March 1, 2021 | By Jordan Peterson

 The technological devices that you purchase all depends on the age and maturity levels of your children.
-Especially when children are elementary to middle school aged, it’s recommended that instead of having their own personal devices, children can use family iPads and tablets; this is much easier to monitor screen time and content.
-This decision is entirely up to you and/or their other parent, but it’s important to know all the information before making a decision.
+For elementary to middle school ages, it’s recommended that instead of having their own personal devices, children use family iPads and tablets.
+They're much easier to monitor screen time and content.
+This decision is entirely up to the caregiver, but it’s important to know all the information before making a decision.

 Of course, every child’s needs and situation are different.
 Plus, just because you’re giving your 13-year-old daughter a phone doesn't necessarily mean she should have full reign to download every social media app and FaceTime her friends.
 Some teenagers work a part-time job or participate in after-school sports, so a phone might be necessary to communicate with you, managers, and teammates.

 Parenting experts recommend that you wait until your child is at least in high school before giving them a smartphone, which will allow their brains to become more fully developed so they can make better decisions with this new privilege.
 If you sit down and have a candid conversation about rules and expectations with the device, it can prevent problems that could be detrimental to their safety.
 Collaborate on the rules with your teen; they will be much more likely to follow them because they took part in the decision-making process.

 Still nervous about giving your teen a smartphone?
 You might want to consider Gabb Wireless.
 It’s a basic phone (designed to look like a smartphone, so no teasing from classmates!) that can only call and text—without the social media, gaming apps, and internet capabilities.
 It’s a simple and safe way to keep in contact with your teen without all the distractions and time-wasters.

 Experts have a guide that will help you figure out how much non-educational screen time your kids should have, and it might be significantly less than you think.